asoorji/riverpod-shared_pref/README.md

-# Update user profile with riverpod StateNotifier
+# Riverpod and sharedprefernce to update and save  user profile